 - have a property with at least 1 hectare of native vegetation or that will be revegetated with a hectare of native vegetation.

 - are interested in integrating nature conservation with other land uses, such as agriculture, grazing or tourism

 - manage part or all of their property as habitat for native plant and animals.

 What are the benefits?

-As a member of the Land for Wildlife program you will be part of a growing network of members (currently 320) who are actively managing 2,700 hectares of habitat on their properties.
+As a member of the Land for Wildlife program, you will be part of a growing network of members (currently 320) who are actively managing 2,700 hectares of habitat on their properties.